HOME > ABOUT THE CANADA DISABILITY BENEFIT > WILL THE CDB AFFECT OTHER BENEFITS?

 Will the CDB Affect Other Benefits?

-The following provinces and territories have announced that there will be no clawbacks:
+The remaining provinces and territories have announced that there will be no clawbacks:

 • British Columbia: Persons with Disabilities (PWD)